The NBA is one of the biggest sports leagues in the world, and I have been a fan for nearly three decades.

-The best known incident in Lance Stephenson's career as a Pacer was when he blew in LeBron James' ear during Game 5 of the 2014 Eastern Conference Finals.
+The best-known incident in Stephenson's career as a Pacer was when he blew in LeBron James' ear during Game 5 of the 2014 Eastern Conference Finals.

-On August 15, 2010, Lance Stephenson pushed his girlfriend, Jasmine Williams, down a flight of stairs.
+On August 15, 2010, Stephenson pushed his girlfriend, Jasmine Williams, down a flight of stairs.
 This has led to head and neck injuries.
-Jasmine is the mother of Lance's child.
+Williams is the mother of Stephenson's child.

 5. Gilbert Arenas Gets Into a Gunfight With Teammate Javaris Crittenton